Skip to content

 % Providers Reporting: percentage of total child care providers who have updated or confirmed their vacancies in the past 60 days in at least one data system.

-Providers at Capacity: percentage of child care providers who report no vacancies divided by the total number of child care providers.
+Providers at Capacity: total number of child care providers who report no vacancies or who have not reported vacancy information in the last 60 days.